 It is estimated to occur in 1:50,000 live births.

 It is a complex disorder consisting of multiple, mainly midline defects of development resulting from unknown factor(s) operating in utero about the 35-38th day from conception.
-The aetiology is uncertain.
+The etiology is uncertain.

 A missense mutation in the SHH gene (I111F) at 7q36 may be associated with SMMCI 2.